NehaPendem/EleNA-Spring-MVC/README.md

 3. Finally, run **npm start** to run the frontend application.
 Then, you can find the application running on **http://localhost:3000/**.

 # Documentation
-Please refer the following url for a breif documentation. https://github.com/NehaPendem/EleNA-Spring-MVC/tree/main/Backend/report.pdf
+Please refer the following url for a brief documentation. https://github.com/NehaPendem/EleNA-Spring-MVC/tree/main/Backend/report.pdf

 # Demo